azamsharp/azamsharp.github.io/core-data-swift-ui-part-1.md

 ![Core Data SwiftUI Template](images/core-data-1.png)

-If you open the **AppDelegate.swift** file you will see the setup for Core Data.
+If you open the **AppDelegate.swift** file you will see the setup for Core Data as shown below:

 ``` swift
  let container = NSPersistentContainer(name: "BlogApp")